-It is a dream she hopes to realise through creating awareness and space for vertical farming.
+It is a dream she hopes to realize through creating awareness and space for vertical farming.
 This is the practice of growing crops in vertical layers.

 It often incorporates controlled-environment agriculture, which boosts plant growth, and soilless farming techniques such as aquaponics, hydroponics and aeroponics.

-“I realised that this technology suited Africa and that was my turning point,” she says.
+“I realized that this technology suited Africa and that was my turning point,” she says.

-Using the vertical farming technology, farmers can grow crops all-year round.
-Small spaces can be made to produce economic variables because farmers get more yields.
+Using vertical farming technology, farmers can grow crops all-year round.
+Small spaces can be made to produce economic benefits because of increased yields.

 The technology is climate smart.
 “Anyone can use a small space productively.
 You don’t have to own a farm.
-One can farm on as little as 5 metres by 7 metres space,” she explains.
+One can farm on as little as 5 meters by 7 meters’ space,” she explains.